hitblast/hitblast.github.io/content/blogs/my-fish-shell-experience.md

 result in me losing my muscle memory in bash over time, which would result in a major con for me since I write a lot of CI/CD pipeline code for deploying my applications.

+fish is also, for the most part, **slower than bash** altogether.
+Though it uses Rust, bash uses C as its primary source language and can often deliver the fastest, no-bloat terminal experience.
+However, since we spend most of our time inside terminal applications and not shells, this can or can't be a factor which you might consider when choosing between them.

 ### Verdict

 fish can be a really useful shell depending on your personal scope of use.
 I personally find bash "enough" for what